DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

       - codes of conduct such as an acceptable use policy (AUP), which defines what is and isn’t acceptable acitivty, practice, or use for company equipemnt and resources
       - nondisclosure agreement (NDA), which is a doc used to protect confidential information from being disclosed by a current or former employee
 - 1.9.3 Onboarding, transfers and termination processes
-  - **Onboarding**: process of bringing a new employee into the org
+  - 🍏**Onboarding**: process of bringing a new employee into the org
     - creating documented processes allowing the new employee to be intgrated quickly and consistently
-  - **Transfer**: an employee moves from one job to another, likely requiring adjusted account access to maintain appropriate least privilege
+  - 🍏**Transfer**: an employee moves from one job to another, likely requiring adjusted account access to maintain appropriate least privilege
-  - **Termination or offboarding**: offboarding is the removal of an employee's identity from the IAM system, once that person has left the org; can also be an element used when an employee transfers into a new role
+  - 🍏**Termination or offboarding**: offboarding is the removal of an employee's identity from the IAM system, once that person has left the org; can also be an element used when an employee transfers into a new role
     - whether cordial or abrupt, the ex-employee should be escorted off the premises and not allowed to return
     - In the case of an involuntary termination under adverse circumstances, the user is being fired and may have a negative and potentially hostile reaction.
 For this reason, it is important to terminate access immediately upon the user being informed of the termination.
 Terminating access prior to notification may tip the user off to the termination in advance.
 - 1.9.4 Vendor, consultant, and contractor agreements and controls